backstage/backstage/docs/features/techdocs/getting-started.md

 ## Installing TechDocs

-TechDocs is not provided with the Backstage application by default, so you will now need to set up TechDocs manually.
-It should take less than a minute.
+TechDocs is provided with the Backstage application by default.
+If you want to set up TechDocs manually, keep follow the instructions below.

 ### Adding the package